donnimuhaedy/donnimuhaedy/README.md

 - 👋 Hi, I’m @donnimuhaedy
 - 👀 I’m interested in automation testing and frontend dev
-- 🌱 I’m currently learning automation test using katalon
+- 🌱 I’m currently learning automation test using katalon,Selenium,Appium and Jmeter
-- 💞️ I’m looking to collaborate on manual testing,QA tester
+- 💞️ I’m looking to collaborate on manual testing,QA tester,Junior Automation QA
 - 📫 you can reach me on ig: donnimuhaedy

 <!---